skoppe/dconf-2022/slides.md

 - Every async function needs to have a owner<br>
 - An owner needs to outlive all the async functions it owns

-Just like with structured programming, one entry, one exit, all encapsulated in one block

-This means we need to set the continuation before we start the async work.

-##### <span class="text-gray-400">Error handling and cancellation</span>

-Because there is always an owner, there is always a place to forward errors to.

-Because each async function has a owner, cancellation naturally flows from the owner to the async function.

-- An error in an async functions must naturally bubble up to its owner
 </div>
 <div class="w-1/2">
 <div class="flex flex-col items-center">